gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

 is good to use, but shy away from semantic versioning and publish them as v0.\*.
-In both of these cases the users of these packages have an inferior experience, unable to take advantage of the benefits that semantic versioning is designed to bring, sometimes resulting in irritating build errors.
+In both of these cases the users of these packages have an inferior experience, unable to take advantage of the benefits that semantic versioning is designed to bring, which can lead to irritating build errors.

 Gleam will now ask for confirmation if a package is published with a v0.\* version, as it does not respect semantic versioning.
 The fewer zero-version